tivrama/EmordnilaPalindrome/Emordnilap/README.md

 Quick easy place to check you palindromes.
 Just past it in (don't worry about punctuation and spaces).
-Entries over 20 letters will be displaned on the welcome screen.
+Entries over 20 letters will be displayed on the welcome screen.